 Discrimination is adverse treatment of any person based on the protected class or category of persons to whom he/she belongs, rather than on the basis of his/her individual merit, with respect to the terms, conditions, or privileges of serving as a DRC Board member, staff person, volunteer, conciliator, or mediator.

-Harassment is unwelcome, legally prohibited verbal or physical conduct directed toward, or differential treatment of, a person because of his/her membership in any protected group or on any other prohibited basis (e.g., race, gender and/or gender identity or expression, color, creed, religion, age, national origin, ethnicity, disability, veteran or military status, sex, sexual orientation, pregnancy, genetic information, marital status or citizenship status.
+Harassment is unwelcome, legally prohibited verbal or physical conduct directed toward, or differential treatment of, a person because of his/her membership in any protected group or on any other prohibited basis (e.g., race, gender and/or gender identity or expression, color, creed, religion, age, national origin, ethnicity, disability, veteran or military status, sex, sexual orientation, pregnancy, genetic information, marital status or citizenship status).
 The harasser can be a Board member, co-worker, volunteer, conciliator, or mediator.

 Examples of such conduct include, but are not limited to: